aura-nw/whitepaper/README.md

 ## Acknowledgement

-Many thanks to [@dinhnaocungdu](https://t.me/dinhnaocungdu) to point out mistakes regarding to BSC and ETH confusion on the TGE section
+Many thanks to some Telegram users in the Aura Network Official group to point out mistakes of the paper:

+- @dinhnaocungdu